Troy: Excavation history

-The search for Troy
+Early modern era

-Early modern travellers in the 16th and 17th centuries, including Pierre Belon and Pietro Della Valle, had mistakenly identified Troy with Alexandria Troas, a ruined Hellenistic town approximately 20 km south of Hisarlik.
+Early modern travellers in the 16th and 17th centuries, including Pierre Belon and Pietro Della Valle, had mistakenly identified Troy with Alexandria Troas, a ruined Hellenistic town approximately 20 km south of Hisarlık.
 In the late 18th century, Jean Baptiste LeChevalier identified a location near the village of Pınarbaşı, Ezine, a mound approximately 5 km south of the currently accepted location.
 Published in his Voyage de la Troade, it was the most commonly proposed location for almost a century.

 In 1822, the Scottish journalist Charles Maclaren was the first to identify with confidence the position of the city as it is now known.
 The first excavations at the site were trenches by British civil engineer John Brunton in 1855.